NicholasSynovic/nicholassynovic.github.io/content/summaries/runnemede-an-architecture-for-ubiquitous-high-performance-computing.md

-The paper *Runnemede: An Architecture for Ubiquitous High-Performance Computing* by Nicholas P. Carter et al. \[1\] describes the Runnemede high performance computing architecture targeting extrene-scale systems.
-This architecture was developed for the DARPA's Ubiquitous High-Performance Computing program to address overprovisioned, energy limited HPC architecture designs.
-The authors proposed a theoretical architecture design, and justify it via benchmarking that they performed with simulations.
+The paper *Runnemede: An Architecture for Ubiquitous High-Performance Computing* by Nicholas P. Carter et al. \[1\] describes the Runnemede high performance computing architecture targeting extreme-scale systems.
+This architecture was developed for the DARPA's Ubiquitous High-Performance Computing program to address over provisioned, energy limited HPC architecture designs.
+The authors proposed a theoretical architecture design, and justify it via bench marking that they performed with simulations.
 Their work assumes (correctly in my opinion) that systems will continue to require more power to operate in order to achieve better performance.

 ______________________________________________________________________